 Wear Safety Gear

 If you work in a profession that deals with hazardous materials or heavy lifting, there is likely safety gear you’re required to wear to avoid getting sick or seriously injured.
-Be sure that you wear your gear properly when operating equipment.
+Miners or construction workers working in confined spaces for example need to wear a self-contained breathing apparatus as oxygen is risked and is therefore needed by law.
+Be sure that you wear your gear properly when operating equipment and wear high vis work wear.
 If the gear is outdated or damaged, talk to human resources or your supervisor to find out the protocol for getting new stuff.

 Report Hazards Immediately